Krzeszowice: History

 A hospital was opened here in 1829, a shelter for the poor in 1843, and in 1844, neo-Gothic church was built.
 In 1847 Krzeszowice received a rail station, along the newly built route from Kraków to Mysłowice.
 Local residents took part in the Kraków Uprising, and helped Polish rebels from Russian-controlled Congress Poland, during the January Uprising.
 In 1850–1855, the Potocki Palace was built, in the Italian Renaissance style, together with English garden.
 The palace with all its details was not completed until 1870.

 By 1910, the population of Krzeszowice was 2619, out of which Jews made 18%.
 The town continued to develop, with several new enterprises opened here in the late 19th and early 20th century.
 On December 3, 1924, Krzeszowice was officially incorporated as a town.
 New districts and blocks of flats were built, and by 1931, the population grew to 3,391.

-During World War II Krzeszowice belonged to the General Government.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany, and included with the General Government.
 The Potocki Palace was restored by Polish slave laborer by the order of Nazis and renamed by Germans into Haus Kressendorf, becoming the summer residence of Hans Frank.
 Almost all Jewish citizens were murdered in the Holocaust.
 The German occupation of Krzeszowice ended on 19 January 1945.